opendocsg/slw-judgments-backfill/2018_SGHC_70/report.md

  in original in italics; emphasis added in bold italics]

-48     On the point of the court having a discretion to enforce or set aside _procedural consent orders_ , the Court of Appeal agreed with _Wellmix Organics (International) Pte Ltd v Lau Yu Man_ [2006] 2 SLR(R) 117 that such a discretion is “essentially an aspect of the court’s power to retain ultimate control over its _own procedure_ ” and that “an unless order is ... part of the court’s procedural armoury and is not concerned with the substantive merits of the case” ( _Turf Club_ at [162]).
+48     On the point of the court having a discretion to enforce or set aside _procedural consent orders_ , the Court of Appeal agreed with _Wellmix Organics (International) Pte Ltd v Lau Yu Man_ <span class="citation">[2006] 2 SLR(R) 117</span> that such a discretion is “essentially an aspect of the court’s power to retain ultimate control over its _own procedure_ ” and that “an unless order is ... part of the court’s procedural armoury and is not concerned with the substantive merits of the case” ( _Turf Club_ at [162]).
 Therefore, the court did have the discretion when dealing with procedural consent orders.

 49     The Court then went on to explain why there is no conceptual basis for extending such a discretion to a _contractual consent order_ that encapsulates a _settlement agreement_ covering the _substantive causes of action_ between the parties (at [163]):